aphex3k/homebridge-bloomsky/README.md

 1. Install this plugin using: `npm install -g homebridge-bloomsky`
 1. Edit `config.json` and add the platform.
 1. Run/Restart Homebridge
+1. _Optionally_ `npm install -g sharp` on modern platforms for improved performance when generating snapshot images

 ### Configuration Example